Songs and reflections of the heart

 Messengers of a Greater Power

-Part 1 – Shadows of the Kingdom, Chapter 9 – The Prophets and Writings
+Dancing In the Kingdom – Part 1 – Shadows of the Kingdom – Chapter 9 – The Prophets and writings

 During the entire time when Israel had kings, it also had prophets.
 Some prophets like and Elijah and Elisha did not leave any writings, although sixteen prophets did.[1]
 The prophets focused more on “forth-telling” (telling about changes that the kings and/or the people needed to make immediately) than “fore-telling” (telling about some future events) and were a constant reminder that God was acting in ways that transcended the earthly kingdom.
 Sometimes the prophets were there to encourage and sometimes to challenge the kings: The prophet Samuel was used to anoint Saul as king, then later had to let Saul know that God had rejected him.
 Samuel was also used to anoint David as king.
 Later, the prophet Nathan was used to let David know that God was aware of David’s sin with Bathsheba.